Conte-Ecology/basinCharacteristics/nlcdLandCover/README.md

 The folder structure is set up within the scripts.
 In general, the existing structure in the repo should be followed.
 Raw data should be unzipped, but otherwise kept in the same format as it is downloaded.

-1. Open the script `nlcdLandCover`
+1. Open the script `nlcdLandCover.py`

 2. Change the values in the "Specify inputs" section of the script
- - "baseDirectory" is the path to the `nlcdLandCover` folder
+ - `baseDirectory` is the path to the `\nlcdLandCover` folder
- - "catchmentsFilePath" is the file path to the catchments polygons shapefile.
-(See "Notes" section")
+ - `catchmentsFilePath` is the file path to the catchments polygons shapefile.
+(See "Notes" section)
- - "rasterFilePath" is the file path to the raw NLCD Land Use raster (.img format)
+ - `rasterFilePath` is the file path to the raw NLCD Land Use raster (`.img` format)
- - "reclassTable" is the file path to the table used to reclassify the raw raster into individual categorical rasters.
-(See current version in `scripts/` folder)
+ - `reclassTable` is the file path to the table used to reclassify the raw raster into individual categorical rasters.
+(See current version in `\scripts` folder)
     1. A value of 1 means to include this class
     2. A value of 0 means to exclude this class
     3. A value of -9999 means this class will be converted to NA